markhumphrey/mongo-lite-js/README.md

 ## Usage

-Until the interface has stabilized and is documented, the best way to get an idea of usage is through the tests in the spec/ directory.
+Until the interface has stabilized and is documented the best way to get an idea of usage is through the tests in the spec/ directory.

 The examples/ directory has some sample usage.